Skip to main content

 • New/expanded language support:

-• Multiple lessons expanded into Python, Rust, and Ruby for the OWASP Top 10 learning path.
+• Multiple lessons expanded into Python, Rust, and Ruby for the OWASP Top 10.

 Each new/updated lesson above links directly to the relevant content so you can share it with your teams or assign it as part of your training program with the Snyk Learning Management Add-On.